yazgazan/YSh/Doc/basics/redirections.md

 ```

 The standard input/output is closed before the command is executed.
-Doesnt work with functions as it is done in the forked process.
+Doesnt work with functions since the closing is done in the forked process, right before executing the command.

 ```bash
 cat &< &>